spakai/birthday-paradox/README.md

 BirthdayParadox
 - Takes a list of populations with a sample size , generates random birthdays and then checks how many duplicates are present in each sample.
-- For example for sample size = 10000 and population = 23  , for 10000 times , random 23 birthdays will be generated and checked for duplications.
-There should be 50% or 5000 duplicates, plus or minus.
+- For example , sample size = 10000 and population = 23 means for 10000 times , 23 random birthdays will be generated and checked for duplications.
+There should be around 50% or 5000 duplicates, plus or minus.

 - The code that does the latter is passed as a Work object and added to the ThreadPool queue as this takes the most time to execute .